SamadiPour/rial-exchange-rates-archive/README.md

 The primary goal of this repository is to maintain a comprehensive historical record of Iranian Rial exchange rates over time.

+Please note that all prices in this repository are in `Toman`.

 ## Table of Contents

 - [Structure](#structure)